I saw you

 Echoing through the corners of my world,

-Piercing the very hardness of my abandoned heart with one word,
+Piercing the very hardness of my abandoned heart with one

 Live.